Non-violent Movements Worldwide

 Boob-power

 In 2008, the group Femen, founded in Ukraine, began demonstrating against forced prostitution, surrogacy, and other forms of sexism with naked torsos painted with slogans and the slogan Ukraine is not a brothel.
 Their sign is the bosom power, their organization not quite as non-hierarchical as that of the pussy-riots.
 The group’s founder, Hanna Hutsol, initially led Femen with Wiktor Swajatsky.
-Since 2011, Femen has also been conducting campaigns in Italy, France, and Germany.
+Since 2011, Femen also conducted campaigns in Italy, France, and Germany.
 In protest against the court case of the three Pussy-Riot members in Russia, a Femen member destroyed a four-meter-high wooden cross in Kyiv.
 The performances of Femen also caused controversy among feminists.

 Author: Eva Pudill